 The Bungle Bungle Range is the main draw at Purnululu National Park, a UNESCO World Heritage site that’s part of Western Australia’s remote Kimberley region.
 These otherworldly banded sandstone domes are shaped like giant beehives and believed to be hundreds of millions of years old, sculpted by streams and rivers eroding the delicate rock.
 You can walk among the Bungle Bungles or take a scenic flightseeing ride to appreciate them from a whole new angle.

-Check Prices for Bungle Bungle Wilderness Lodge in Western Australia
+Check Prices for Bungle Bungle Wilderness Lodge in Purnululu National Park

 Grampians National Park, Victoria